-Located in the heart of the city, this apartment is located close to everything.
-It’s less than five minutes from the city center and has one bedroom with four beds.
+Located in the heart of the city, this apartment is close to everything.
+It’s less than five minutes from the city centre and has one bedroom with four beds.
 The apartment is in a quiet area, so you can sleep peacefully while still being close to the city’s main attractions.

 Best Hostel in Parikia: Siroco’s Rooms and Studios

 Cosy and welcoming, this Greek hostel on Paros Island is affordable if you want to save a little money.
 It has its own pool and courtyard, which is a perfect place to get to know some fellow backpackers.
 It’s also close to the centre of town and has different-sized rooms to suit any travel group.

 Close to the beach and to the centre of the village, this hotel in Paros is a real find.
 The prices are reasonable, and the rooms have a charming courtyard view, air conditioning, and private bathrooms.
 Enjoy the comforts of home coupled with unique Greek charm, and it’s just two minutes from the market at the Aegean Village.